High Catton

 In 1823 High Catton was in the civil parish of Low Catton.
 Population at the time was 198.
 Occupations included eleven farmers, a tailor, a joiner & carpenter, a wheelwright, and the landlord of Woodpecker Lass public house.
 There were also three yeomen.
 Two carriers operated between the village and York once a week.

+The name Catton probably derives from either the Old English personal name Catta or the Old Norse personal name Kati, and the Old English tūn meaning 'settlement'.
+It has also been suggested that the first element is derived from the Old English catt meaning 'cat'.